America Recycles Day: History

 America Recycles Day (ARD) first started as Texas Recycles Day in 1994 as the idea of Kevin Tuerff and Valerie Davis, who were employees of the Texas Commission on Environmental Quality at the time.
 When the two later left their state jobs, they offered the idea of making a national recycling day to the Nation Recycling Coalition (NRC) who embraced the idea.
 The first America Recycles Day was announced in Orlando, Florida, during the NRC's 16th Annual Congress & Exposition by a parade of about 2,000 gathered people.
 On October 1, 1997, the NRC and EPA co-sponsored a press conference on the event with then Vice President Al Gore as the honorary chair.
 At least 40 states participated in the first America Recycles Day on November 15, 1994.

 In 1999, President Bill Clinton published and signed a proclamation on America Recycles Day, making it a national observance.
 In the proclamation, the President promoted the environmental and economic benefits of recycling and emphasized the need for Americans to continue to recycle and buy recycled products.
 Every president to follow him continued to issue a proclamation for the observance each year, with the exception of President Donald J. Trump, who issued messages for the observance each year of his presidency instead of official proclamations.

 The National Recycling Coalition continued advertising for the event, achieving 3,000 events across all 50 states in 2007.
 In 2009, however, the National Recycling Coalition announced they would file for Chapter 7 Bankruptcy and ultimately reorganized.
-Shortly before that, in the summer of 2009, Keep America Beautiful took ownership of the holiday from the struggling NCR and is still the managing entity for ARD.
+Shortly before that, in the summer of 2009, Keep America Beautiful took ownership of the holiday from the struggling NRC and is still the managing entity for ARD.